 Based on the records review, no archaeological sites were found in the cultural resources Study Area.
-It is anticipated that detailed archaeological surveys will not be required as part of the King and Commonwealth Bridge projects, which will be confirmed through coordination with Virginia DHR.
+It is anticipated that detailed archaeological surveys will not be required as part of the King and Commonwealth Bridge projects, which will be confirmed through coordination with Virginia DHR during the environmental clearance phase.